deanebarker/Denina-Sharp/README.md

     TextFilterPipeline.AddType(typeof(TextFilters));

-After registering, our command is now available as:
+After registering, your command is now available as:

     Text.Left 10

-You register an entire type at a time, not individual methods; only methods with the "TextFilter" attribute will actually get added.
-You can even do entire assemblies, if all your filters are in a separate DLL:
+You register entire types, not individual methods -- only methods with the "TextFilter" attribute will actually get added.
+You can even register entire assemblies, if all your filters are in a separate DLL:

     var myAssembly = Assembly.LoadFile(@"C:\MyFilters.dll");
     TextFilterPipeline.AddAssembly(myAssembly);

-That will find all the types marked with the "TextFilters" attribute, and -- within those types -- find all methods with the "TextFilter" attribute.
+All the types in that assembly marked with the "TextFilters" attribute will be searched for methods with the "TextFilter" attribute.

 Note that the name of the underlying C# method is irrelevant.
 The filter maps to the combination of the category name ("Text," in this case) and filter ("Left"), both supplied by the attributes.
 While it would make sense to call the method the same name as the filter, this isn't required.